 The Company’s corporate governance practices are memorialized in the following guidelines for the purpose of establishing the corporate governance policies pursuant to which the Board intends to conduct its oversight of the business of the Company in accordance with its fiduciary responsibilities.
-These guidelines supplement the Company’s Bylaws and the charters of the Board’s committees.
+These guidelines supplement the Company’s Amended Restated Bylaws (the "Bylaws") and the charters of the Board’s committees.
 These guidelines are subject to further refinement or changes as the Board may find necessary or advisable in order for the Company to achieve its objectives.

 I. Size of the Board

 The Board currently consists of ten members, which the Board believes is a suitable number of directors.
 Subject to the provisions of the Bylaws and upon the recommendation of the Board’s Nominating and Corporate Governance Committee, the Board may modify the size of the Board from time to time.